 Initially, as children learn to read, they are given a picture book with no words with the intention that they will share the book and take part in a conversation generated by the pictures.
 Gradually as the children's knowledge of letters and sounds develop they begin to phonetically decode words.

 The first books given are Dandelion Readers, which are fully phonetically decodable.
-Our reading books are organised into coloured Book Bands.
+Our reading books are then organised into coloured Book Bands.
 Children are assessed regularly and move onto the next Book Band when their fluency and understanding show that they are ready.
-We use Bug Club to support reading both at school and at home.
+We use Bug Club, Reading Buddy and Reading Plus to support reading both at school and at home.
 Children move through the Book Bands until they reach the required standard to become a Free-Reader, choosing a book to read from our well-stocked school or class libraries.
 In addition to a personalised reading book children are able to take a book home from the school library.
 In KS2 there is a greater emphasis on comprehension with most children decoding easily.

 Developing Reading for Pleasure